Enhanced six operations and base change theorem for higher Artin stacks

 \subsection{Quasi-separated schemes}

-Recall that $\Schqs$ is the full subcategory of $\Sch$ spanned by quasi-separated schemes, which contains $\Schqcs$ as a full subcategory.
-We run the program DESCENT with the input data in Example \ref{3ex:scheme}.
-Then the output consists of the following two maps:
+Recall from Example \ref{b4ex:scheme} that $\Schqs$ is the full subcategory of $\Sch$ spanned by quasi-separated schemes, which contains $\Schqcs$ as a full subcategory.
+We run the program DESCENT with the input data in Example \ref{b4ex:scheme}.
+Then the output consists of the following two maps: a functor